 Jehovah-Shammah — The Lord is Present — Ezekiel 48:35

-Jehovah-Rohi — The Lord our Shepherd — Psalms 23:1
+Jehovah-Rohi — The Lord our Shepherd — Psalm 23:1

 When the psalmist declared God’s name to be excellent he was saying that God’s name is wide, large, powerful, famous, gallant and worthy.
 When David declared God’s name to be good he was declaring God’s name to be good in the widest since; beautiful, best, bountiful and pleasant.
 By declaring that God’s name is glorious the psalmist was saying that God’s name carries weight, splendor and honor.
 In revealing his name to be great, God was saying his name is exceeding, high, mighty and noble.
 To say that God’s name is awesome is to declare that it is to be dreadfully feared and reverenced.
 When the psalmist proclaimed God’s name to be holy he was saying the God’s name is sacred.